SPP-09 General Drafting Practices

 Areas are to be shown for each distinct parcel of land shown on the Plan with the exception of roads that automatically dedicate under section 168(1), (2) of the P & D Act and areas are to be shown for all road widenings that automatically dedicate under section 168(3) of the P & D Act and section 28(1) of the LAA.

-A distance must be shown along each external boundary of the subject land in order to define the extent of the subject land.
-This distance may be in addition to any total land parcel distances.
-If the subject land total distance is the sum of two or more land parcels then the distance is put in brackets.
+A distance may be shown along each external boundary of the subject land to define the extent of the subject land.

 All lots abutting the land the subject of the Plan for which certificates of title have issued at the time of lodgement of that Plan shall be identified by their lot on Plan numbers.

 Where a large balance lot has many abutting lots and roads such that it is difficult to show all the abutting lot numbers and road names at a suitable scale, the abuttals may be depicted by line-work and references to the relevant Plan numbers only.

-Lots on Plans that have been lodged but not yet approved (shown on “lodged layer” of SCDB) must not be shown as abuttals unless sound knowledge is demonstrated by the surveyor that lodgement of dealings for those lodged Plans is imminent.
+Lots on Plans that have been lodged but not yet approved (shown on the “lodged layer” within the SCDB) must not be shown as abuttals unless sound knowledge is demonstrated by the surveyor that lodgement of dealings for those lodged Plans is imminent.
 This will usually only apply when the surveyor who certified the ‘lodged layer plan’ is the same, or from the same firm, as the surveyor lodging the current plan.

 Freehold Plan numbers are to be prefixed by either ‘P’ or ‘DP’ as appropriate.
-Freehold diagrams lodged prior to 1 July 2000 are to be numbered with a prefix ‘D’ and Strata/Survey Strata Plans as ‘SP’.
-Crown plan and diagram numbers are to be shown as their DP number only.
+Freehold diagrams lodged prior to 1 July 2000 are to be numbered with a prefix ‘D’ and Scheme Plans as ‘SP’.
+Dual-numbered Crown plans and diagrams are to be shown as their DP number only.

 The numbers of all adjoining Crown reserves should be shown.